 It is also possible to take the Metro line into Barcelona city from Barcelona Airport T2.
 If you fly into another terminal, there is a very regular free airport bus to T2.
 The metro service departs regularly and takes 19 minutes to get to Barcelona Sants train station, where you can then take the next train directly to Girona.
 Another option is to taxi to Barcelona Sants.

 The regular train line journey is approximately 1 hour and 15 minutes or take the RENFE high speed train.
-This is a shorter, 40 minute journey.
+This is a shorter, 37 minute journey.
 However, tickets are more costly and it can sometimes be difficult with bikes.
-If they are packed up appropriately, you will be fine.
+Due to size restrictions.